tudat-team/tudat-space/docs/source/_src_getting_started/_src_examples/mga_dsm_examples/mga_dsm_analysis.rst

     node_free_parameters.append( np.array( [ ] ) )

-With these, the transfer trajectory object can again be created and evaluated with the same approach.
-The resulting trajectory depicted below in the x-y plane.
+Again, a transfer trajectory object is created and is evaluated with the same approach.
+The resulting trajectory is depicted below in the x-y plane.

 .. figure:: _static/DSM_2d.png